 One thing I noticed was that low-waste skincare options were almost non-existent, although bars proved the best bet.
 And even if I wasn’t concerned with plastic packaging, it was pretty much impossible to find any body wash products that didn’t contain something highly toxic.

-You quickly realize health is the lowest priority for companies looking to exploit a vulnerable consumer base,.
+You quickly realize health is the lowest priority for companies looking to exploit a vulnerable consumer base.
 The issue is amplified when living in majority-Black areas.
-This piece, written by Dr. Kristian Henderson on EcoCult, explains exactly how toxic the options are.
-As she notes, a study found 75% of products marketed toward Black women are considered toxic.
+Really: a study found 75% of products marketed toward Black women are considered toxic.

 When most people’s only options are the 3-4 small shelves of product in a dollar store, the chances those products are toxic skyrocket.
 And for those living in less wealthy urban, suburban, and even small towns, the chances they’re forced into a dollar store is high.